barrucadu/dejafu/README.markdown

 The wonderful *[async][]* package by Simon Marlow greatly eases the difficulty of writing programs which merely need to perform some asynchronous IO.
-The *async-dejafu* package provides an almost-total reimplementation of *async*, using the abstractions provided by *concurrency*.
+The *concurrency* package includes an almost-total reimplementation of *async*.

 For example, assuming a suitable `getURL` function, to fetch the contents of two web pages at the same time: